hinsky/JellyfinMergeMovies/README.md

 Config the following with your own

-api_key = "xxxxxxxxxxxxxx"  #Generate this API key from you Jellyfin backend
+api_key = "xxxxxxxxxxxxxx"  #Generate this API key from your Jellyfin backend

 url = "http://127.0.0.1:8096"  #Your Jellyfin address